normai/purpleterms/README.md

 - _Rename repository branch 'master' to '**main**'_

+- _Added the <a href="https://www.trekta.biz/svn/terminaljsdev/trunk/terminaljs/forks/suite.html">Forks Suite</a> for investigating solutions_

 _I have stirred the code violently but kept it fully **backward-compatible**.
 Just replace your old by the new [`terminal.js`](./terminal.js) or by [`terminal.min.js`](./terminal.min.js) — Bingo (hopefully)._

+_The project got a bit inflated with files for infrastructure.
+Don't let it distract you — All that matters is the one single file: **terminal.js**!_

 <a name="usage"></a>
 ## Usage